 - Baggage allowance: The fact that you actually get to bring some luggage on-board without having to have to pay extra Krónas is a definite plus.

 Onboard the Icelandair planes you’ll find a relaxed atmosphere and an entertainment system that makes time go by fast.
-My advise to you is to book well in advance with Icelandair to make sure that you get the best price available.
+My advice to you is to book well in advance with Icelandair to make sure that you get the best price available.
 Hint: Someone once told me that if you sit in the first 14 rows in Economy Class you’ll get even more legroom!

 Number three on my list is Scandinavian Airlines flying from Norway.
-If Norway is a good jumping of point for your journey you should definitely look at their flights as they tend to offer cheaper flights than Icelandair but services in a similar class.
+If Norway is a good jumping off point for your journey you should definitely look at their flights as they tend to offer cheaper flights than Icelandair but services in a similar class.

 Well, no list of airlines would be complete without mentioning the lowest of low-cost and cheapest of the cheap-flights.
 It’s Easy Jet which flies in from the UK and Switzerland.
 Well, if your purpose is only to get you here then this might be your ticket.
 As with WOW air, it pays to monitor their website but their prices seem to keep very low.
 Just remember that you might be getting what you paid for and your luggage isn’t one of those things!

-The latest airline to announce year round services to Iceland is the low-cost airline Flybe.
+The latest airline to announce year-round services to Iceland is the low-cost airline Flybe.
 They fly to Keflavik Airport from Birmingham which offers easy access to Iceland from London, Scotland, and mainland Europe

 Delta and other “summerbirds”